Database Matching Software: Connecting Siloed Data Systems

 Stage 3: Match and Link Records

-With schemas mapped and formats aligned, the matching engine compares records across sources using multi-field probabilistic scoring.
-Each field comparison produces a similarity score (using the appropriate algorithm: Jaro-Winkler for names, token-based for addresses, exact for dates).
-These per-field scores are combined using weighted probabilistic logic into an overall match probability.
+Each field comparison produces a similarity score (Jaro-Winkler for names, token-based for addresses, exact for dates).
+Per-field scores combine through weighted probabilistic logic into an overall match probability.
 Records above the upper threshold are declared cross-system matches; records between thresholds enter a review queue.
+Matching records across systems that share no common identifier is the classic record linkage problem, and the same Fellegi-Sunter scoring framework runs underneath.

 Where Is Database Matching Software Used in Enterprise Scenarios?